sofia5/starwars-codetest/README.md

   code, and to reason about technical decisions.
 So it might be a good idea to read through you code again before the discussion.

-During the ciscussion we are not going to put much effort into grilling you about the history of JavaScript, "why eval is bad?" or "what differs double from tripple-equals?", instead we are going to focus more on code organization, good development patterns, how to cope with regression, and how to maintain good code quality.
+During the discussion we are not going to put much effort into grilling you about the history of JavaScript, "why eval is bad?" or "what differs double from tripple-equals?", instead we are going to focus more on code organization, good development patterns, how to cope with regression, and how to maintain good code quality.